 - Sharpe Hill Vineyard, Pomfret

 - Taylor Brooke Winery, Woodstock

 - Walker Road Vineyards, Woodbury

 - White Silo Farm & Winery, East Sherman

 The wineries and vineyards of the Connecticut Wine Trail are members of the Connecticut Vineyard and Winery Association.
-The Association hosts a Wine Festival in Goshen each summer and takes part in the Durham Fair.
+The Association hosts a Wine Festival in Goshen each summer.

 All wineries in the state participate in the Department of Agriculture's Passport to Connecticut Farm Wineries program from May to November each year.
 There are also two Winter Wine Trails, Litchfield Hills Winter Wine Trail and CT Coast & Country Winter Wine Trail from January to April.